yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/grpc/custom-auth-dot-net.md

 ## <a name="publish"></a>Publish the Plugin

-To publish the plugin, copy or upload `bundle.zip` to a local web server like Nginx or Apache.
+To publish the plugin, copy or upload `bundle.zip` to a local web server like Nginx, or Apache or storage like Amazon S3.
 For this tutorial we'll assume you have a web server listening on `localhost` and accessible through `http://localhost`.

 ## <a name="configure-tyk"></a>Configure Tyk